ratify-project/ratify/docs/reference/crds/verifiers.md

 Ratify supports many verifiers to validate different artifact types.
 View more CRD samples [here](../../../config/samples/).
-Each verifier must specify the name of the verifier and the artifact type this verifier handles.
+Each verifier must specify the `name` of the verifier and the `artifactType` this verifier handles.
 Common properties:

 ```yml
 name: required, name of the verifier